zwang695/alexa-skills-list/skills/B01GU73TQS/README.md

 To use the Spelling Alphabet skill, try saying...

-* *Alexa ask Spelling Alphabet, how do I spell John?*
+* *Alexa ask Spelling Alphabet, how do I spell Supercalifragilistic?*

+* *Alexa ask Spelling Alphabet to spell expialidocious?*

 * *Alexa ask Spelling Alphabet, how do you spell absolute?*

-* *Alexa ask Spelling Alphabet to spell birthday.*

 Need to spell a word clearly?
 Don't know words for each letter you need to spell?
 Just ask Alexa!
 If you ask Spelling Alphabet to spell Alexa, she'll respond with A as in Alpha, L as in Lima, and so on...